 In 2017, more than half (55%) of Allen County women over the age of 40 reported having a mammogram in the past year.
-59% of females ages 19 and over had a clinical breast exam and 42% had a Pap smear to detect cancer of the cervix in the past year.
+Fifty-nine percent (59%) of females ages 19 and over had a clinical breast exam and 42% had a Pap smear to detect cancer of the cervix in the past year.
 Three percent (3%) of women survived a heart attack at some time in their life.
-Nearly twofifths (39%) were obese, 32% had high blood pressure, 31% had high blood cholesterol, and 17% were identified as smokers, known risk factors for cardiovascular diseases.
+Nearly two-fifths (39%) were obese, 32% had high blood pressure, 31% had high blood cholesterol, and 17% were identified as smokers, known risk factors for cardiovascular diseases.